csaf-auxiliary/csaf-website-relaunch/README.md

 This website provides information and resources about the Common Security Advisory Framework (CSAF).
-It helps organizations create, distribute, and consume security advisories in a structured, machine-readable format.
+CSAF helps organizations to create, distribute, and consume security advisories in a structured, machine-readable format.

-Built with Hugo and styled using Bootstrap, the site offers a clean and accessible way to explore CSAF-related content.
+Built with Hugo and styled using Bootstrap.

 For more details about CSAF,
 visit the [OASIS CSAF Technical Committee](https://www.oasis-open.org/committees/csaf/charter.php).